scottzach1/Project-Beans/project_requirement/project-requirement.md

 ### 4.1 External Interfaces

-The requirements for assessing whether the individual external interfaces can be verified are listed.
+The requirements for assessing whether the individual external interfaces have met their requirements are specified below.

 #### Interface: Radio Antenna